Shutsen/chat-app/README.md

 # Chat app

+> A node.js project with socket.io to build a real-time chat app.
+---
-> A node.js project with socket.io to build a real-time chat app Fill in a username, join a channel and chat with other people.
+Fill in a username, join a channel and chat with other people.
 Share your live location if you like.